cagov/design-system/components/link-icon/readme.md

 ## Accessibility

-### Review items specific to the link icon accessibility
+### Component-specific accessibility review

 - Make sure that link icon span has `aria-hidden="true”` attribute.

 ### Standard accessibility review

-Components in Alpha status must pass the following accessibility reviews every time a new version is published:
+As a component in Alpha status, this component must pass the following accessibility reviews every time a new version is published:

 - Tested with the `[axe](https://www.deque.com/axe/)` accessibility tool and passes all automated [WCAG](https://www.w3.org/TR/WCAG21/) Level AA checks
 - Reviewed with the [VoiceOver](https://www.apple.com/voiceover/info/guide/_1121.html) screen reader on desktop
 - Verified keyboard navigation and that all actionable elements of the component are reachable via keyboard commands only
 - Reviewed component layout on a variety of screen sizes

-Components in Beta status must pass the following accessibility reviews every time a new version is published:

-- Tested with the `[axe](https://www.deque.com/axe/)` accessibility tool and passes all automated [WCAG](https://www.w3.org/TR/WCAG21/) Level AA checks
-- Reviewed with the VoiceOver screen reader on desktop
-- Reviewed with the [TalkBack](https://support.google.com/accessibility/android/answer/6283677?hl=en) screen reader on mobile
-- Verified keyboard navigation and that all actionable elements of the component are reachable via keyboard commands only
-- Reviewed component layout on a variety of screen sizes
-- Reviewed component display using content in English, Spanish, Simplified Chinese, German, and Arabic (using right to left display (RTL))

 ## Progressive enhancement